 8. The blocks

 Every block you will find on the left adds specific content to your newsletter: they should be used to customize the look and feel of your mail according to the goal it must achieve.
 Every block is made of one or more elements and they all have some special options you can tweak: e.g. clicking on the image edit icon inside the image block (just hover on it and the pencil icon will come up) will let you change the image source and its link.

 Here’s a list of the blocks you can add to the newsletter with a basic explanation of their function and editing options.
 We will periodically add new blocks in the future, so stay updated and subscribe to our mailing list.

-Ideally the beginning of every newsletter, with a custom logo area and a some text.
+Ideally the beginning of every newsletter, with a custom logo area and some text.

-A big centered image, a strong text heading, a paragraph and a call to action button.
+A big centred image, a strong text heading, a paragraph and a call to action button.

 A big paragraph title you can use to start a paragraph or a new section